cp3fr/Resting-State-EEG-Features/README.txt

 OUTPUT DATA:

+Features are available for 1479 subjects.

-Features are stored in the HBN_RestingEEG_Features/results/ in files named "resting_eeg_LEVEL.csv" where LEVEL refers to
+Features are stored in HBN_RestingEEG_Features/results/csv/ in files named:
+* "RestingEEG_Spectro_LEVEL.csv" (power spectral densities)
+* "RestingEEG_Feature_LEVEL.csv" (features based on power spectral densities)

+where LEVEL refers to
 * channel (one feature for each of 105 EEG channels)
 * cluster (one feature for each of 6 predefined channel clusters)
 * average (one feature for the average signal across all EEG channels)